-World Architecture Day is celebrated every first Monday of October, on October 4 this year, to appreciate the great architectural works of the ancient and modern worlds and the super brilliant people who design them.
+World Architecture Day is celebrated every first Monday of October, on October 3 this year, to appreciate the great architectural works of the ancient and modern worlds and the super brilliant people who design them.
+Also, stay updated with the real estate transformation through architectural engineering from top real estate journalists.
 Can you believe that the Great Pyramids, built over 4,000 years ago, is the only Great World Wonder still standing?
 We can only imagine the brilliance of the Egyptian architects and the engineering involved.
 Architecture is not only limited to buildings but encompasses every aspect of human life and is essential to our development as a race.

 History of World Architecture Day